Making honey mead

 Where to start

-You need only three bits of equipment to start making honey mead; a carboy, a couple demijohns and an automatic syphon, costing around R1,000, less than one hundred dollars.
+You need only three bits of equipment to start making honey mead; a carboy, a couple demijohns and an automatic syphon, costing around R1,000.
+That is less than fifty dollars.

 Yeast